resir014/TMViz/_docs/faq.md

 A list of compatible controllers is also available [here](https://gamepad-tester.com/controllers).

+## Help!
+I added the overlay, but nothing is happening!

+It was noticed that controllers are not properly picked up if they have been turned on after the streaming software has been started.
+Reloading the browser source without cache doesn't seem to fix it, so the only real solution is a full restart of the streaming software.

 ## Who made this?

 [Me!](https://twitter.com/resir014) You can also find me on [these places](https://resir014.xyz/linktree) and take a look at my previous stuff [here](https://resir014.xyz/projects).